Marcelckp/Algo_and_Ds/DataStructures/DecisionTree/DecisionTree.md

 - Medical Diagnosis - Where the nodes represent questions for example.
 'Does the patient have a fever'? and based on the answer we will keep traversing until we reach a leaf node where we will be suggested a diagnoses or actions to take such as 'Prescribing medication' or 'You have a common flu'.

-- Load Approval - Where the nodes represent the criteria for example.
+- Loan Approval - Where the nodes represent the criteria for example.
 'Is the credit score > 700' and based on the answer the branches represent the outcomes eg (Approved or Rejected).
 The leaf nodes in this case after traversing all decisions will represent the final loan decision.

 ## Model Inference